-J&K: Uproar in assembly over civilian killings, opposition demands arrest of Armymen
+Uproar in J&K Assembly over civilian deaths, Mufti vows to take case to logical end

 Earlier, the NC demanded the arrest of Army personnel involved in the shooting incident.

-“The government should arrest all the Army personnel named in the FIR,” NC’s legislator Ali Muhammad Sagar said.
+“The government should arrest all the Army personnel named in the FIR,” NC legislator Ali Muhammad Sagar said.

 He added, “I’m hopeful that the Chief Minister will announce the arrest of these personnel.”